How to Do Wash and Go’s on Fine Hair (a Go-to Guide)

 You definitely want to use a gel for the longevity of your wash and go’s.
 Since your hair is fine, you want a gel that provides some hold but not maximum hold.
 You still want your strands to have some movement.

-When applying your products, the shingling method will provide the most definition as your are applying the gel and smoothing every single curl unit individually.
+When applying your products, the shingling method will provide the most definition as you are applying the gel and smoothing every single curl unit individually.

 When doing wash and go’s on fine hair, it’s important to remember that fine hair typically has little volume on day one and even day two after washing and styling.
 The exception is if you have tons of density.